Indian Economy / Banking and Insurance

 standard of living.

-- Commercial banks assist the Government of India to accomplish each goal of the planned economic development of the country.
+- The role of banking sector in Indian economy is immense as the commercial banks assist the Government of India to accomplish each goal of the planned economic development of the country.

 - The commercial banks provide the required financial support and infrastructure for both internal and external trade.